-We consider the exercise of voting rights a central part of our relationship with companies.
-We see voting as a complementary and supporting opportunity for constructive and positive dialogue with listed companies.
-Where engagement does not progress satisfactorily, we may consider escalation by voting in order to highlight our concerns.
+We consider the exercise of voting rights to be a central part of our broader relationship with companies: a complementary and supporting element in constructive and positive dialogue with listed companies.
+Where engagement does not progress satisfactorily, we may consider voting in order to highlight our concerns.

-We regard voting as one part of a broader engagement process.
-When we vote against management recommendations, we always seek to supplement this with dialogue.
+When we vote against management recommendations, we seek to supplement this with dialogue.
 We aim to do this for all holdings in our actively managed, fundamental strategies.
-In our passively managed strategies, we aim to communicate with the companies on voting issues of particular significance.
+In our quantitatively and passively managed strategies, we aim to communicate with the companies on voting issues of particular interest.
+Where time permits, this dialogue is started before the relevant general meeting.